 These volcanic plumes happen all the time.
 Usually, it gets carried away on the winds.
 I have multiple photos of Fuego burping.
 If you Google search, you can find thousands of beautiful views of the same volcano erupting.
 My favorite is a night shot where it appears Fuego’s plume becomes the Milky Way.

-Today, the hamlet of San Miguel Los Lotes is a divot.
-The villages of El Rodeo and San Juan were just about washed off the map.
+Today, the hamlet of San Miguel Los Lotes is gone.
+The villages of El Rodeo and San Juan also suffered severely.

-The water, in this case, was a pyroclastic flow of super-heated ash, pumice, rock, and more.
-It looked like the clouds of ash and dust that ripped through the city streets after the Towers collapsed in the 9-11 terror attack.
+The pyroclastic flow looked like the clouds of ash and dust that ripped through New York City streets after the Towers collapsed in the 9-11 terror attack.

 Maybe those 9-11 images made people think they could survive the cloud.
 Maybe that is what made them snap one more photo or linger a little longer before it came upon them.
 As long as they could get in the house, they probably thought they could ride it out.